-One of Romania’s biggest problems is that it doesn’t know how to promote its valuable heritage, culture, and tourist attractions, most of which are unique in Europe and even the world.
+Romania’s valuable heritage, culture, and tourist attractions, most of which are unique in Europe and even the world, rarely get the attention they deserve.
 From the northernmost subtropical forest on the planet to the deepest underground attraction and the best preserved of Europe’s deltas, here’s what you can expect to find in this beautiful Southeastern European country brimming with castles, folk tales, and pristine nature.

 Tucked amidst the sand dunes between the Danube branches of Chilia and Sulina, Letea Forest is not only Romania’s oldest nature reserve, but also the northernmost subtropical forest in the world.
 It is a magical place where wild horses roam freely and where century-old oak trees stand side by side with swinging lianas, orchids, and water lilies.

 Part of the UNESCO-listed Painted Monasteries of Bucovina, the Voronet Monastery is one of the most treasured religious monuments in Romania.
 Also known as the “Sistine Chapel of the East”, this 15th-century architectural jewel stands out for the unique shade of blue featured in its marvelous frescoes.
 The monastery is situated near the town of Gura Humorului, in Suceava County.

 The Sphinx, Bucegi Mountains

 Perched at an altitude of 2.216 m, in the Bucegi Natural Park (Southern Carpathians), the Romanian Sphinx is a natural rock formation similar to the Great Sphinx of Giza.
 The megalith’s peculiar shape is the result of wind erosion, though there are many mysteries surrounding it.
 The Sphinx sits on a plateau with breathtaking mountain views and can be reached by cable car from Busteni, a small alpine town in Prahova Valley.

 Merry Cemetery, Sapanta